Growing potatoes is a fun and rewarding experience.

 It is caused by the fungus Alternaria solani and typically appears on the lower leaves of the plant first.
 Symptoms of early blight include brown spots with concentric rings on leaves, and eventually, the leaves will turn yellow and fall off.

-Early blight can be managed by practicing good cultural practices such as crop rotation, pruning infected plant parts, and using fungicides.
+Early blight can be managed by pruning infected plant parts, and using fungicides.

 Verticillium wilt: